 Imagine if you could invest in a content creator or an artist you really believe in.
 As they grow their audience and popularity, so does your return on investment.

 Today, anyone can invest in growing companies through the stock market.
-You buy some company stock betting that they will improve their business.
+You buy some company stock betting that their business will be worth more in the future, while also getting paid some of its earnings in dividends.
 And if the company performs as you predicted, you are rewarded when you sell your portion of ownership to another investor for a higher price than you initially paid for it.

 The stock market is mutually beneficial for both companies and investors.
-When a company IPOs, it gets rewarded by raising funds, and often leads to increased publicity and credibility.
-The investors mutually benefit from the company’s success through periodic dividends payments, and when their owned stock value increases.
+When a company IPOs, it gets rewarded by raising funds and it often leads to increased publicity and credibility.
+The investors also benefit from the company’s success through periodic dividend payments, and when their owned stock value increases.

 An artist is defined as a person who practices any of the various creative arts, such as a sculptor, novelist, poet, or filmmaker.
-For the sake of this article, we will refer to content creators and influencers as artists as well.
+For the sake of this article, we’ll include content creators and influencers in the realm of artistry as well.

 Nowadays, prominent influencers can be a business in and of themself.
-As Jay-Z said, “I’m not a businessman, I’m a business, man.
-When someone attains a large, loyal audience, their audience is often very monetizable.
-And since each artist has their own niche, their target audience has many similarities.
+As Jay-Z said, “I’m not a businessman, I’m a business, man.”
+When someone attains a large, loyal audience, that is typically monetizable and very lucrative.
+And since each artist has their own niche, their target audience has a lot in common.
 This helps in developing a product the majority would certainly enjoy.

 Artists can generate revenue by offering products & services that their target audience would value.
 They can also display ads from other company products based on the demographics of the audience.
 Artists can get creative with their monetization methods and host events, accept donations, host auctions, develop private/exclusive products, subscriptions, and many more.

-Now that we have acknowledged that artists can operate as a business, let’s look at how we can invest in these artists to help them grow, and also profit from their success.
+Now that we’ve acknowledged that artists can operate as a business, let’s look at how we can invest in these artists to help them grow, and also profit from their success.